project-imprimis/libprimis/doc/engine.md

 * `ambient` Hex color for ambient color, typically dimmer than `0x333333`
 * `ambientscale` Multiplier for ambient color (usually left at 1)

+### 2.4.4 Skybox

+The skybox is a static rendering of a scene surrounding the map which provides a backdrop to the level.
+The skybox is a cubemap, a type of environment projection wherein the viewable area around a point (a full sphere) is seperated and projected onto the six faces on a cube.
+The cubemap projection is particularly convenient for its simplicity of projection for the engine and its relatively low distortion (as opposed to a single-face projection like Mercator) while remaining fairly simple to comprehend.

+Skyboxes in Imprimis are passed as a set of six images:

+* **bk**: the backside texture (normal facing south)
+* **dn**: the bottom texture (normal facing upwards)
+* **ft**: the front texture (normal facing north)
+* **lf**: the left texture (normal facing west)
+* **rt**: the right texture (normal facing right)
+* **up**: the top texture (normal facing downwards)

+Note that these are defined for cases in which the yaw of the skybox is 0; that is to say that it it has not been rotationally translated at all.
+Rotating the sky about the z-axis is possible and changes the orientation of the side faces of the skybox accordingly.

+These six textures are loaded whenever the skybox is set: setting `skybox foo/bar` will automatically load `foo/bar_bk`, `foo/bar_dn`, etc. as the skybox.
+Implicit in the path is the location of skyboxes in `/media/sky`.

+#### Commands:

+* `skybox <path>` Sets the path of the skybox, excluding the _XX and format.
+* `skyboxcolor <color>` Tints the skybox to the given hex color.
+* `skyboxoverbright <scale>` Controls how bright highlights in the skybox are.
+* `skyboxoverbrightmin <scale>` Sets the overbrightness overall of the skybox.
+* `skyboxoverbrightthreshhold <scale>` Sets the min brightness for highlights.
+* `yawsky <angle>` Sets the overall orientation of the skybox in the world.